seemong/py-tplink-cloud-api/README.md

 This rendition is a version of the excellent [tplink-cloud-api NPM module](https://www.npmjs.com/package/tplink-cloud-api).
-While that modules is written in the Node async paradigm, this rendition in Python uses blocking calls that make it easier for novice programmers to read.
+While that module is written in the Node async paradigm, this rendition in Python uses blocking calls that make it easier for novice programmers to read.